Voice Messages

 The intelligence component uses an AI model to analyze transcriptions and format them properly:

-- Agent mentions - Converts spoken agent names to
+- Agent and team mentions - Converts spoken agent or team names to listed

-@agentformat - Mention sanitization - Mentions of agents not available in the current room have their
+@agentor@teammentions - Mention sanitization - Mentions of agents or teams not available in the current room have their

-@stripped so the agent is not falsely targeted - Command patterns - Identifies and formats
+@stripped so the responder is not falsely targeted - Command patterns - Identifies and formats

 !commandsyntax - Speculative command rejection - Commands the AI invents that were not in the original transcription are rejected to prevent false positives